 The mission of the Oregon Tech-OHSU Medical Laboratory Science Program is to educate, train, and graduate professionally competent and ethical individuals, committed to life-long learning, and who are prepared to meet current and future workplace challenges in medical laboratory science.

 Accreditation: The MLS program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018, 773-714-8880.
 Web contact at http://www.naacls.org/

 The BS MLS degree programs consist of pre-professional and professional phases of study.
-The first three years of the program, the pre-professional phase, students complete a minimum of 103-quarter hours in general education and field-specific coursework.
-Upon the fourth year, students apply to enter the professional phase of the degree, which entails a combination of medical laboratory science-specific coursework and an externship.
+In the pre-professional phase, students complete a minimum of 100-quarter hours in general education and field-specific coursework.
+Upon the fourth year students apply to enter the professional phase of the degree, which entails a combination of medical laboratory science-specific coursework and an externship.

 Lecture/lab coverage of human bacterial pathogens seen in the clinical laboratory including gram positive and gram negative bacilli.
 Principles and methods of clinical microbiology laboratory diagnosis of bacterial diseases are studied.

 Lecture and lab coverage of normal development and function of blood cells.
 Students learn to evaluate normal and abnormal blood cell morphology through microscopic examination of blood smears.